sivantoledo/ultimate-kalman/README.md

 This repository contains the source code of UltimateKalman in three different programming languages: MATLAB, C and Java.

-Most of the documentation for UltimateKalman is available in an article [available in this repository](uk.pdf).
+Most of the documentation for UltimateKalman is available in an article [available on arXiv](https://arxiv.org/abs/2207.13526).

 ## LICENSE